thinh-re/multimae/README.md

 # Pretrain MultiMAE for RGB-D Salient Object Detection

-## What different from origin implementation of [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE)
+## Things different from origin implementation of [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE)

 - Aim to train with Python 3.10
-- Use `typed-argument-parser` instead `argparse.ArgumentParser` => Provide type hints, better for understanding code and ease of debugging.
+- Use `typed-argument-parser` instead of `argparse.ArgumentParser` => Provide type hints, better for understanding code and ease of debugging.

 ## Acknowledgement